Residential and respite care

 For those sympathetic to the Christian faith

 Emmaus House is a 22-bed residential care home in Harrogate.
-We offer residential care for the elderly, including for those who are living with dementia.
+We offer residential care for older people, including for those who are living with dementia.
 We can provide respite care to those who need it and we are able to offer care at the end of life.
 Our rooms are available over three floors.

 At Emmaus House, all rooms are tastefully decorated, are fully furnished and have en-suite toilets and wash basins.
 We believe it is important that residents enjoy a feeling of homeliness, so each resident is encouraged to personalise their room with their own belongings.